kflu/vem/README.md

 * Initial: vol=9.46v, 5vin=? temperature reading: 17C
 * After 3507s (58min): vol=7.5v, 5vin=5v temperature reading: 20C
 * After 5409s (90min): vol=7.3v, 5vin=5.06v temperature reading: 19C
+* After 9201s (153min): vol=, 5vin temperature reading: 56C

+![Temerature and SNR over time][2]

+From the chart it can be seen that temerature is well maintained constant over most of the battery life, but only raised up (due to low voltage) at the end of it.
+SNR is maintained over entire battery life and cut off when power is not sufficient.

 **Test3**: Anker PowerCore+ mini